 Not long ago, I changed my medical insurance plan because ONE of my doctors did not accept my existing package.
-4 hours later and an increase of $70 a month – my policy changed.
-While spending hours on the site, I opted to receive weekly health tips for diabetics.
+Four hours later and an increase of $70 a month – my policy changed.
+While spending hours on the site, I opted to receive weekly health tips for “diabetics“.
 I’ve enjoyed the tips because it gives me the laugh until you cry moment each week.

 Tips from Blue Cross & Blue Shield: